Lady Dior: Advertising

-The CEO of Christian Dior Couture, Sidney Toledano, has said of these short films that the "strategic objective is to make people dream by telling beautiful stories".
+The CEO of Christian Dior Couture, Sidney Toledano, said of these short films that the "strategic objective is to make people dream by telling beautiful stories".

-In 2012, Cotillard starred in the web-series Lady Dior Web Documentary and wrote and performed the song "Lily's body" for one episode.
+In 2012, Cotillard starred in the web-series Lady Dior Web Documentary, and wrote and performed the song "Lily's Body" for one episode.
 She also designed her own handbag for Lady Dior, the "360° bag".

 In 2014, Cotillard wrote and co-directed alongside Eliott Bliss, a music video for her song "Snapshot in LA", especially for Lady Dior's campaign "Enter The Game – Dior Cuise 2015".